ifylyd/Email-Verification-Page---Zuri/README.md

-# Email-Verification-Page---Zuri
+# Email Verification Page---Zuri

-### Here is the hosted Github page for this project 👋
+### Here is the hosted Github page for this completed project 👋

 ##### (Live Preview)